 Anatomy of an Event

-Quality Events are predefined, repeatable workflows requiring response and tracking in accordance with regulatory requirements.
-Events can include heightened levels of risk, such as non-conformance events, deviations, incidents, and complaints.
-Or they can track events with low to zero risk such as audits and design reviews.
-They can be simple, 1-step events, or complex with multiple levels of content, tasks, and validation.
+Quality Events are predefined, repeatable workflows that require response and tracking in accordance with regulatory requirements.
+They can include heightened levels of risk, such as non-conformance events, deviations, incidents, and complaints.
+Or they can track events with low to zero risk, such as audits and design reviews.
+They can be simple, one-step events or complex with multiple levels of content, tasks, and validation.
 Customers create event templates to support their organization’s event processes and procedures.

-Next we’ll define the major components of Events and how they relate to each other.
+Next, we’ll define the major components of Events and how they relate.
 This is important to understand as they are the building blocks used when creating Event Templates.

 • Event: Think of an Event as a container or workspace.